ozchamo/YAKKO/README.md

 In a nutshell, what does YAKKO do?
 - Sets up and installs any and all requirements/dependencies for you
 - Installs OpenShift in a configuration of your choice:
-  - Single-node cluster
+  - Single-node Cluster aka SNO
   - Single-master cluster (with multiple workers)
-  - 3-master cluster with or without worker nodes
+  - 3-master cluster ("compact cluster) with no worker nodes
+  - 3-masters + N-Workers (full blown HA clusters)
   - Add worker nodes, on initial build or later
 - Builds automatically or in stages
 - Leverages the host as bastion / HAProxy / DNS / image/storage server